taktsun/ED_ERV/README.md

  6. Run 3 R scripts to reproduce the results.
 Start new R session (Ctrl+Shift+F10 in R studio on Windows) and clear all environment variables before you run each R script.

 	- prepare_data.R
-		- Expect to see error messages in "Curate primary data (Part 0)" because raw data from Radboud, Tilburg, and Ghent are not available.
-This part still needs to be run so that you can prepare primary data for the 2 EMOTE datasets.
-		- We have uploaded primary data from Radboud Tilburg, and Ghent to Github.
-So, from "Data pre-processing (Part 1)" onwards the R script will run normally.
 	- desstat&MCFA.R
 	- megaanalysis.R